wil-gerard/git-connected/README.md

 # GitToKnowEachOther

-GTKEO is a networking applications that allows software engineers to reciprocate connections, follows, and endorsements
+GTKEO is a networking application that allows software engineers to reciprocate connections, follows, and endorsements

 # ** *(The following readme is currently a WIP)* **